How to Reset a Remote Desktop with Ctrl + Alt + Del¶

 So, whether you’re maintaining servers, supporting staff, or simply managing your home PC from a distance, this feature ensures you’re never stuck staring at a frozen desktop with no way out.

-When you’re connected to a remote computer through Getscreen.me, you don’t have direct access to the host’s Ctrl + Alt + Del combination (because your local system intercepts it first).
-Instead, Getscreen.me provides a built-in way to send this command.
+When you’re connected to a remote computer through Getscreen.me, you don’t have direct access to the host’s Ctrl + Alt + Del combination because your local system intercepts it first.
+Instead, Getscreen.me provides a built-in way to send this command to the remote machine.

 - Connect to the remote computer via your Getscreen.me session.